 This plot of land became the area for the town because of the steepness of the grade beyond and the groundwater below.
-The grade was too steep for locomotives to pull a train without assistance, so they stopped for helper trains at the depot.
+The grade was too steep for locomotives to pull train cars without assistance, so they stopped for helper trains at the depot.
 Kelso’s population crashed after World War II due to the reduced rail traffic and diesel engines that did not need to be serviced at Kelso.

 The Depot Now

-Ever since it was taken over by National Parks, it has received a new life in the form of a museum.
+Ever since it was taken over by National Park Service, it has received a new life in the form of a museum.
 When you walk up to the depot, you will see lots of plaques on the history of the area, as well as an old jail cell that they actually used.

-When you enter, you will be greeted by the fabulous representatives that staff the information counter and who have been able to answer literally every question I have thrown at them.
+When you enter, you will be greeted by the fabulous representatives that staff the information counter and who have been able to answer every question I have thrown at them.
 You will also see the remains of the unique counter restaurant they used to have called The Beanery.

-There is a movie that plays on request in the lobby theater, and while I usually don’t enjoy these, this one was well done and a great way to see the area.
+There is a movie that plays on request in the lobby theater, and while I usually don’t enjoy these, this one was well done and a great way to learn about the area.
 Plus, it is an excellent way to spend 20 minutes in the AC during the hot months in the park.

 There is also an area dedicated to the man who made Zzyzx famous, which I enjoyed as I am always fascinated by the history of that place.
 You can even listen to one of his old radio broadcasts.

-In the bottom floor, there is an exhibit dedicated to the plants and animals in the Mojave and an area that shows art inspired by the park.
+On the bottom floor, there is an exhibit dedicated to the plants and animals in the Mojave and an area that shows art inspired by the park.